 | Long cadence | 21-30+ days | 12-15 | Enterprise / ABM accounts |

 Rule of thumb: the longer the sales cycle, the longer the cadence can run.
-But don’t space touches too far apart in the first two weeks — you’ll lose momentum and the prospect will forget who you are.
+But don’t space touches too far apart in the first two weeks.
+You’ll lose momentum and the prospect will forget who you are.

 3 sales cadence templates that convert